Please note images are for illustration purposes only and may not provide accurate representation of the vehicle.

 BHP rates the engine performance of vehicles and stands for the brake horsepower.

 CO2 is the amount of carbon dioxide emitted by the vehicle in grams per kilometre travelled, the lower the CO2 emissions the cleaner the vehicle is for the environment.

 The total number of seats in the vehicle.

 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £320 per year.
 This is charged until the vehicle is 6 years old.

-The latest MINI Cooper 5-Door Hatch registers a respectable fuel economy - expect between 51.4mpg and 55.4mpg, depending on wheel size and transmission choice.
-Emissions are rated at 126g/km for manual models - a decent showing for a car offering this kind of performance.
-An innovation lies with the MINI Driving Modes, another optional extra.
+As you might expect with BMW pulling the strings in the background, this MINI Cooper S features some faintly otherworldly efficiency measures.
+The quoted combined fuel economy figure is up to 41.5mpg and up to 145g/km of CO2 for the 3-door version.
+And 40.9mpg and 148g/km for the 5-Door variant.
+An innovation lies with the MINI Driving Modes set-up, an optional extra.
 Using a rotary switch at the base of the gearstick or selector lever, drivers can swap from the default MID mode to either SPORT or GREEN.
 The three choices offer a set-up which is either performance-oriented, comfort-biased or geared towards fuel efficiency.
 The latter includes a coasting mode when the driver removes their foot from the accelerator pedal.
-MINI Driving Modes also influence the ambient lighting, shift characteristics of the automatic transmission and the Variable Damper Control - if that extra cost option is selected.

 By Jonathan Crouch